reaganlo/clr-bundles/README.md

 Bundle Definition Files
 =======================

+**Please submit patches for review to dev@lists.clearlinux.org.**

 This repository contains bundle definition files for the Clear Linux Operating System for Intel Architecture.

 The files under bundles/ in this directory are processed via m4 macros and disregard lines start with '#' as comments.
 Please be careful when editing.
 The end result is a list of the packages that comprise a bundle.

 All bundle files must include a filled-out bundle-header.txt at the top of the file.
 These are used to generate documentation, so be descriptive and precise.